Program

 • Julieta Galante, University of Melbourne

-Session 2.4: Integrating mindfulness and compassion in education: Comparative insights and global perspectives from the Whole School Mindfulness and PRICES frameworks
+ROOM 4: Session 2.4: Integrating mindfulness and compassion in education: Comparative insights and global perspectives from the Whole School Mindfulness and PRICES frameworks

 • Tyralynn Frazier, Emory University